jdvcDev/jbrik/README.md

 Alogorithms used to solve the cube: https://ruwix.com/the-rubiks-cube/how-to-solve-the-rubiks-cube-beginners-method/

 # Setup/Installation
-My prefered method of installation is using virtualenv.  you need only make sure that you have the dependencies listed in setup.py installed in order to run jbrik.
+My prefered method of installation is using virtualenv.
+You need only make sure that you have the dependencies listed in setup.py installed in order to run jbrik.
+It's assumed that you're running on a RaspberryPi with Raspian for Robots with a BrickPi attached as well so there's an implied dependency on you having the BrickPi drivers to run the LEGO servos.

 - git clone https://github.com/jdvcDev/jbrik.git
 - cd jbrik